marshmeloo/yii2-asana/README.md

 ## Errors logging

-There are a lot of things that can go wrong (network problems, wrong Wordpress user permissions, etc.).
+There are a lot of things that can go wrong (network problems, wrong Asana user permissions, etc.).
-If `$catchExceptions` configuration option is set to `true` (default value), this extension will catch them and pass to `monitorbacklinks\yii2wp\Wordpress::*` logging category.
+If `$catchExceptions` configuration option is set to `true` (default value), this extension will catch them and pass to `marshmeloo\yii2wp\Asana::*` logging category.

 In order to see them, you can configure your Yii2 `log` component to something similar to this: